Arizona Student Defense Attorney | Protecting Students’ Rights

 Arizona Teacher Sexual Relationship with a Student Issues

-Establishing a sexual relationship with a student by a teacher is always wrong, even if that student is of legal age to give consent (18 in most places).
+Establishing a sexual relationship with a student by a teacher is always wrong, even if that student is of legal age to consent (18 in most places).
 The power dynamic between a teacher and a student is real, and having a sexual relationship in those conditions is inappropriate.
-Thus, it is something that can both violate criminal laws and certainly violates the code of conduct for that school district.
+Thus, it can violate criminal laws and the school district’s code of conduct.
 As such, it is one of the fastest ways a teacher can lose their privilege to teach in the district.